President of American Airlines pilots union resigns

 The president of the union that represents pilots at American Airlines has resigned after members soundly rejected a tentative contract from the bankrupt carrier.

-Bates will be replaced by Keith Wilson, who ran against Bates for union President in 2010, losing in a run-off election, according to a source close to the matter.

-The union's board planned to announce Wilson as the new president on Thursday, the source said.

 Rank-and-file pilots turned down American's last and final contract offer on Wednesday, with 61 percent of those that voted, or 4,600, opposing, and 2,935 in favor.
-The pilots could face stricter terms should the judge overseeing American's bankruptcy now allow the airline to end its current contract with the union.
+Pilots could face stricter terms should the judge overseeing American's bankruptcy now allow the airline to end its current contract with the union.

 "Although I believe that ratifying the tentative agreement would have been the best course for our pilot group, the majority of our pilots signaled their preference for taking a different path," Bates said in his letter.